University-Owned Devices Standard

-- "Supported Operating System" means the entity providing the OS, be it a vendor, open source, or an individual, is actively and routinely providing and deploying patches and security updates for the OS.
+- “Supported Operating System” means that the entity providing the OS, be it a vendor, open source, or an individual, is actively and routinely providing and deploying patches and security updates for the OS.

 - “Unauthorized Access” means when someone gains access to University Data or Technology Resources using someone else’s credentials or other methods such as accessing University Data for reasons unrelated to intended access.